jensonp/project-steam-engine/backend-deep-dive-fixed.md

 }
 ```

-Inside `findSimilarGames`, every game is compared to every other game:
+Inside `find​Similar​Games`, every game is compared to every other game:

 ```typescript
 for (const other of games) {